jesperancinha/bridges-surveillance-story/Readme.md

 Merchandise should registered if it's destined to commercial exchanges.
 Events can be anything that may happen in a configured range around the bridge

 For passengers, a development area will be created called PCS(Passenger Control Service).
 For merchandise, a development area will be created called MCS(Merchandise Control Service).
-For bridge ranges, a development area will be created called DCS(Domain Control Service)
+For bridge ranges, a development area will be created called DCS(Domain Control Service).

 ## Status